MaxLap/standard-notes-indent-editor/README.md

   This means: lines wrap until after them and pressing Enter copies the *->+.
 * Lines that wrap are paragraph which have a smaller maximum width.
 This only has an impact desktop, as mobile's max length is already small enough.

+### How to install

+In Standard Notes (either browser or desktop), click Extension, then Import Extension, paste this link: `https://listed.to/p/eUPdNELfEu`, press Enter.

+You should then be able to select the Indent Editor in your list of editors.

 ### Basic of how to dev: